 The responsibilities of a Virginia tenant are as follows:

-- Maintain a safe and hazard-free environment.
+• Maintain a safe and hazard-free dwelling unit.

 Virginia Landlord-Tenant Law: Landlord Rights and Responsibilities

 Just like tenants, landlords have their own set of rights along with their responsibilities.
 Landlords in Virginia have the right to evict tenants who violate the lease or written rental agreement in addition to the right to regularly collect rent payments.
+In Virginia, eviction cases are handled through an unlawful detainer action, which is the legal process a landlord must follow to regain possession of the unit.

 Here are the responsibilities of landlords according to Virginia rental laws:

-- To ensure a sound dwelling structure.
+• To ensure a sound dwelling unit structure.

 Virginia Residential Landlord-Tenant Act: Overview